 Employers run thorough background checks – including employee driving records – on potential employees in order to ensure the safety of their company and the public.
 Violations such as DUI arrest records or hit-and-runs show up on a criminal background check, and can also be found on your IN DMV driving history.

 Any position that requires you to operate a vehicle will demand a background check and detailed look into your Indiana driving record.
 If you have suspensions or revocations on your IN driving record, they may affect your chances of getting hired.
-By obtaining a copy of your driving history report, you can try and rectify any issues or mistakes ahead of time.

 Different Types of Indiana Driving Records